Farabi1096/PowerBI-Dashboard_Project/README.md

 Welcome to my Power BI Project Portfolio!
 Below are the projects I've worked on, showcasing my skills in data visualization and business intelligence using Power BI.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/farabi-hsn/).

 ---

 ## **Project 1: Avengers Dashboard**